Price European call option on bonds using Black model

 Settlement date of the options.
 May be a serial date

-number or date string.
+number or date character vector.

 (Optional) Number of coupons per year for the underlying

 bond.
 Default =

 (Optional) Day-count basis of the bond.
 A vector of integers.